svengrav/appinsights-powershell/Readme.md

 - [AppInsights - PowerShell Gallery](https://www.powershellgallery.com/packages/AppInsights/)

 ## Features
-- Automatic capture of the [text](https://) extended command context and its parameters.
+- Automatic capture of the [text](https://) extended host and command context and its parameters.
 - Natively supports PowerShell hashtables for properties and metrics.
 - Flexibility in the use of the Instrumentation Key.
   - Enables the Instrumentation Key to be stored as an Environment Variable.